expeerly/embeddocumentation/JSintegrationPENDING.md

 This guide explains how to integrate Expeerly video reviews into your product pages.
 The integration enables both carousel-style video reviews and a detailed review block through a simple script integration.

+**PLEASE NOTE: Using expeerly reviews as a retailer is free of charge**

+## Features

+The integration automatically provides:
+- Video reviews in your product image carousel
+- Detailed review block including:
+  - Star ratings
+  - Reviewer names and profile pictures
+  - View counts
+  - Expeerly branding
+- Above-fold summary button linking to review block
+- Zero-impact when no videos are available

 ## Integration Steps

 ### Step 1: Install Mux Player
+You do not need to create a mux account to do this.

 #### Option 1: Using the Mux Player Web Component
 Add the Mux Player SDK to your website's `<head>` section.
 This is required to play the video reviews: